iapYang/iapyang-vue-template/README.md

 The `script` folder contains javascript files.

-`*.js` is the files which is one to one correspondence with `*.html`.

-In additional, the eslint won't check files under `script/plugin`
+The index.js file will be placed here.

+The  `plugins/` directory store files which cannot be used by npm

+The  `vendor` directory store files won't be compiled by webpack and include as script tag in html

-This folder is optional.
+This folder is required.

 #### The Store Directory